-- How to balance independence with responsibility. - How to adapt to emotional changes and social needs. - How to recognize how sexuality is portrayed in the media and how to control how much the media shapes what they think and how they feel about sex and sexuality. - That sexual relationships have potential risks. - That everyone has the right not to have sex. - That teen pregnancy brings many challenges. - How to talk about their own experiences, attitudes, and feelings about relationships and sex. - How to make good decisions and solve problems. - How to build self-esteem.
+- How to balance independence with responsibility. - How to adapt to emotional changes and social needs. - How to recognize how sexuality and gender roles are portrayed in the media and how to control how much the media shapes what they think and how they feel about gender and sexuality. - That everyone has the right not to have sex. - That unintended pregnancy brings many challenges. - How to talk about their own experiences, attitudes, and feelings about relationships and sex. - How to make healhty decisions and solve problems. - How to build self-esteem.